saylesss88/nix-book/src/nix/hardening_networking.md

 **Use Metadata Cleaning Tools**

-- Many files like images, PDFs, and office documents contain hidden metadata information such as location data, device details, author names, timestamps, or editing history that can inadvertently reveal your identity or other sensitive information when you share the files publicly.
+- Many files like images, PDFs, and office documents contain hidden metadata information such as location data, device details, and more that can reveal your identity or other sensitive information when you share files publicly.

 - To protect your privacy, always sanitize files by removing this metadata before sharing.
 Tools like [mat2](https://0xacab.org/jvoisin/mat2) are